Khadija Baker: Career

-Baker's work combines sculpture, sound, textiles, and video and is inspired by her lived experience of trauma and forced displacement.
+Baker's work includes sculpture, sound, textiles, and video and is inspired by her lived experience of trauma and forced displacement.
 She frequently makes use of her body as a way to encourage intimacy with her audience, such as her performance My Little Voice Can't Lie where members of the public are encouraged to touch her hair to access speakers woven into it.
 Baker also uses her art to critique the treatment of Kurds in Syria.

-She has won funding awards from the Conseil des arts et des lettres du Québec and the Canada Council for the Arts.
+Baker has won funding awards from the Conseil des arts et des lettres du Québec and the Canada Council for the Arts.

-She has exhibited locally and international including her 2009 Coffin Nest exhibition in Damascus about Iraq's mass graves, at the 18th Biennale of Sydney in 2012, as well as in Amsterdam, Beirut, Berlin, London, Los Angeles, Marseille, Montreal, New York City, Paris, Rome, San Francisco, Seoul, and Tokyo.
+Baker has exhibited in Syria and internationally.
+Her work Coffin Nest was shown in Damascus in 2009 and depicted Iraq's mass graves.
+In 2012, she participated in the 18th Biennale of Sydney with My Little Voice Can't Lie.
+Her work has also been shown interest nationally, including in Montreal, Toronto, New York, Los Angeles, San Francisco, Paris, Tokyo, London, Berlin, Marseille, Amsterdam, Rome, Beirut, Damascus, and Seoul.

-Baker is a member of TASHT collective, which was created 2016, collective originally come from the Middle East.
-Hourig is Armenian, but born in Lebanon; Khadija is Kurdish from Syria; Shahrzad is Iranian; and Kumru is Kurdish hailing from Turkey.
-Having lived in volatile regions before calling Canada home, all four women have inherited memories of atrocities from their families, just as they have all lived through civil wars, military coups, bloody revolutions, and political repressions.
-It is these inherited and difficult lived memories that compose the fabric of their individual interdisciplinary work and the broader canvas of our collective work together.
+Baker has participated in TASHT Collective, an interdisciplinary group whose members include Khadija Baker, Hourig Attarian, Shahrzad, and Kumru Bilici.
+The Centre for Oral History and Digital Storytelling at Concordia University lists the collective's project Come Wash with Us among its research-creation projects.
+The collective's member page describe the group as interdisciplinary, with members working across visual and media arts, film studies, journalism, oral history, and education.

-Baker's solo exhibition, Unravelling Empire, was presented at A Space Gallery in 2011.
-It featured works that address forced migration and maternity.
-The work Home/Skin again featured the artist's own hair.
+Baker's solo exhibition Unravelling Empire was presented at A Space Gallery in Toronto in 2011.
+The exhibition included works such as Behind Walls, which used clothing, rope, clay, light, and voices of displaced people, and home, an interactive work that included sculpture from the artist's hair.

 In 2018, the Stewart Hall Art Gallery hosted the Trajectoires exhibition that she created with the CuratorCatherine Barnabé and Ludmila Steckelberg.
-This exhibit touched on the immigration stories of many people, including the effects of the artists' own history on their artistic production.
+This exhibit touched on the immigration stories, including the effects of the artists' own history on their artistic production.
 It was first created and presented at Espace projet in 2016 and later featured at the Maison de la culture Mercier.
 Baker's work was also featured in the exhibition Grieving Empire presented at A Space Gallery in 2017, which explored the violent repercussions of imperialism and settler colonialism.

 In 2020, Baker was Cultural Diversity in Visual Arts Award winner.

 Her Birds Crossing Borders multimedia piece featuring Muzna Dureid, and two other anonymous Syrian women, was exhibited at the Salle de diffusion de Parc-Extension and Montreal, arts interculturels (MAI) in 2022.

 in 2024 to 2025 her work is exhibited through Rewilding art award winners of the David Suzuki Foundation at Canadian Museum of Nature, Ottawa.